1833 Treaty of Chicago: Ratification and implementation

 In accordance with the treaty and the federal government's goals, the United States government acted to carry out the removal of members of the party Native American tribes out of the lands east of the Mississippi.
 As the treaty was ratified in 1835, it would be by 1838 that the Natives had to leave.

 On August 31, 1835, before the residents of Chicago, in an act of defiance ahead of their impending removal, five-hundred Native American warriors gathered in Chicago in full dress and brandishing tomahawks and put on dramatic war dance displays.
-This was the last recorded war dance in the Chicago area.
+That was the last recorded war dance in the Chicago area.

+A plaque in suburban Western Springs, Illinois, near its border with Indian Head Park at Plainfield and Wolf Roads, marks the location of an 1835 camp site for some of the final Native Americans to depart the Chicago area.